No. 4: The Beatles’ ‘Sgt. Pepper’

 But does “Sgt.
 Pepper” deserve its medals as a landmark psychedelic album?
 Yes, certainly, but its trippy credentials do wither a bit under examination.

-Of course, hallucinatory drugs heavily affected the Beatles who had been taking LSD for a year or two.
+Of course, hallucinogenic drugs heavily affected the Beatles, who had been taking LSD for a year or two.
 The liberal use of sound effects, backward tapes and nonsensical sonics gave a veneer of strangeness to even the most conventional songs, such as “Lovely Rita.”

-The idea of a rock concept album — with songs fading into each other and presenting some sort of narrative whole — was highly innovative and challenging to listeners of the day, but it was not unique, not even in Britain.
+The idea of a rock concept album — with songs fading into each other and presenting some sort of narrative whole — was innovative and proved challenging to listeners of the day, but this approach was not unique, not even in Britain.

-The English music-hall influence is as strong if not stronger than the pull of psychedelia.
-As pop artists and marketing geniuses, The Beatles knew better than to blow their constituency’s collective minds, as Lennon had in mind with “Revolution No. 9.”
+The English music-hall influence on “Sgt.
+Pepper” is as strong if not stronger than the pull of psychedelia.
+As pop artists and marketing geniuses, the Beatles of 1967 knew better than to blow their constituency’s collective minds, as Lennon later had in mind with “Revolution No. 9.”

 Here are the songs that clearly qualify for anyone’s psychedelic hall of fame: